ayaka14732/tpu-starter/README.md

 You can learn more about Byobu from this video [Learn Byobu while listening to Mozart](https://youtu.be/NawuGmcvKus).

-#### 2.5.3.
+#### 2.6.3.
 Set up VSCode Remote-SSH

 Open VSCode.
 Open the 'Extensions' panel on the left.
 Search for 'Remote - SSH' and install.

-Press <kbd>F1</kbd> to open the command Palette.
+Press <kbd>F1</kbd> to open the command palette.
 Type 'ssh', then select 'Remote-SSH: Connect to Host...'.
 Input the server name you would like to connect and press Enter.

 Wait for VSCode to be set up on the server.
 After it is finished, you can develop on the server using VSCode.